chrisnorman7/infoweb/README.md

 # infoweb
-A python web proxy to make everything text only
+A Python web proxy to make any site informational